microsoft/chart-parts/packages/documentation/content/markdown/documentation/01_concepts_scales.md

 * ordinal
 * point

-In GoG, each created scale has a name.
+In our system, each created scale has a name.
 This allows us to reference the scale when we are defining [mark encodings](/documentation/concepts/marks).